WELLBEING- LESSON 2-

 PART 3- CREATE A WELLBEING WHEEL- (15-20 MINUTES)

-- Label each section, then scroll down the page and read about some of the actions people can take in each of the six areas.
-Then record 4 or 5 things people can do to enhance their wellbeing for each part of the wellbeing wheel.
+Label each section, then scroll down the page and read about some of the actions people can take in each of the six areas.
+Then record 4 or 5 things people can do to enhance their wellbeing for each part of the wellbeing wheel (using the examples given as a starting point for your ideas).

 PART 4- ACROSTIC POEM- (10 MINUTES)